brian-dawn/tamago/README.md

     tamago run 3.10 -m venv .venv

+### Set a default python interpreter

+You can set a default python version to use with:

+    tamago default 3.11

 ## With Poetry

 Tell poetry to use a python version that matches the pyproject.toml file: